Changing of the Guard

 Every night, for about 700 years, the Yeoman Warders, often called Beefeaters, have performed a gate-closing ritual known as the Ceremony of the Keys at the Tower of London.

-You can simply check the dates and times and head for Buckingham Palace to join the huge crowds struggling to see the Changing of the Guard over a sea of heads.
+You can simply check the dates and times and head for Buckingham Palace to join the huge crowds struggling to see the Changing of the Guard over a sea of selfie sticks and heads.

-Alternatively you can spend a little bit of time exploring our website to discover how to see all the elements of the Changing of the Guard ceremony to ensure you are in the right place at the right time to see more than most visitors.
+Alternatively you can spend a little bit of time exploring our website to discover how to see all the elements of the Changing of the Guard ceremony to help you see more than most visitors.

-Check out the a rich collection of photographs and videos reflecting the pomp, ceremony and uniquely British flavour of Changing of the Guard and ceremonial military events
+Check out the rich collection of photographs and videos reflecting the pomp, ceremony and uniquely British flavour of Changing of the Guard and ceremonial military events captured by our photographers and visitors.